 - Cut out a 5×10 cm piece of brood comb containing several diseased or suspect diseased larvae.

 - The comb must not contain any honey.

 - Wrap the comb in absorbent paper towel.
 Don't use plastic wrap or airtight containers because condensation will cause fungi and moulds to grow making it difficult for the laboratory diagnostician to find the suspect larvae.

-- Use a strong cardboard box (such as an Australia Post video cassette box) for mailing the sample.
+- Use a strong cardboard box (that does not squash the comb) for mailing the sample.
 If the comb is crushed it will be impossible for the laboratory diagnostician to find the larvae.

-- If it is not possible to send the comb immediately, the sample should be kept fresh by chilling in a refrigerator.
+- If it is not possible to send the comb immediately — keep the sample fresh by chilling it in a refrigerator.